seakyy/seakyy/README.md

 ## 🌟 Notable Projects
 - **Raspberry Pi:** How to set up a new Raspberry Pi 5.
 Learn to install Apache and host a website
+- **Machine Learning:** See how a Machinal Intelligence can predict an object in Space

 ## 📊 GitHub Stats
 ![GitHub Streak](https://streak-stats.demolab.com?user=seakyy&theme=github-dark-blue)